KaanIsmet/Spendid/README.md

 # Spendid 💰
 An AI-powered expense tracking application that makes managing your finances splendid.

 ## Overview
 Spendid is a modern expense tracking app that leverages AI to automatically categorize expenses, extract data from bank statements, and provide intelligent financial insights.
 Built with a focus on automation and user experience, Spendid eliminates the tedious manual entry traditionally associated with expense tracking.

+**This project is an iteration of Credit Flux, repurposed and enhanced with a fully implemented expense tracking API, migrated to PostgreSQL, and expanded with AI-powered financial management features.**

 ## Features